sujanchikkela/CMPE255_Project/paper/paper.md

 - Box plot of total customers by day of the week
 ![box_plot_by_day](/paper/images/box_plot_by_day.jpg)
 From the above plot we can infer that the number of customers are slightly more during the weekdays compared to weekends.
-We can assume that many people travel to workplaces during weekdays and they use more rental bikes hence the higher number on weekdays
+We can assume that many people travel to workplaces during weekdays and they use more rental bikes hence the higher number on weekdays<br/><br/>